 We all know hamsters can pack a picnic lunch in their mouths and more.
 In fact, who hasn't enjoyed watching pet hamsters stuff their faces like there's no tomorrow?
-It's amazing how big these cheek pouches can get (the German term "hamstern" means "to hoard)!
+By the way, the German term "hamstern" means "to hoard and it's amazing how big these cheek pouches can get!
 Just watch some of them go at it:

 Sure, everyone knows hammies have big mouths.
 But did you also know these other facts about hamsters?

-The entire blood line of all Syrian hamsters currently living can be traced back to a single brother-sister pairing.
-Eew.
+The entire bloodline of all Syrian hamsters currently living to a single brother-sister pairing.
 At the same time, female Syrian hamsters are known for being aggressive toward males if kept together for too long after mating.
-We wonder why.

 While cats and dogs do pass some of the diseases that afflict them to humans, they catch comparatively few from us in return.

-Some say their hammies can run more than 5 miles in a single night!
+Some say their hammies can run more than 8km in a single night!
 That's nearly as far as Mount Everest is high!
 Hammies are seriously fit, you guys.
 And buff, too.
-No kidding, they are ripped AF.

 Is your hammy bitier than usual?
 Chances are, it's feeling the blues.

-Click here for the sciencey explanation; or don't.
-To sum up, some people with pHDs, spiffy white coats and much concern for animal welfare decided to measure how hammies feel about drinking mystery water (bottles were given that contained either sweet or bitter water).
+Click here for the science behind their behaviour.
+It seems some people with pHDs, spiffy white coats and much concern for animal welfare, decided to measure how hammies feel about drinking mystery water (bottles were given that contained either sweet or bitter water).
 Hammies who had more toys and comfy bedding were more likely to take a chance on the water being bitter than if they had their toys and bedding taken away.

-All we learnt is that hammies have feelings too.
+All we learned is that hammies have feelings too.
 So don't be mean to your hammies.

 Lastly, hamsters are coprophagic, which means they eat their own fecal matter.
 For, uh, nutritional reasons.